ibm-cloud-docs/secure-enterprise/deploy-regions.md

     For more information about access and permissions, see [Assigning users access to projects](/docs/secure-enterprise?topic=secure-enterprise-access-project).

 1. Set up an authentication method.
-You can use an API key that is stored in {{site.data.keyword.secrets-manager_short}} or a trusted profile to authorize a deployment to your target account:
+You can [use an API key that is stored in {{site.data.keyword.secrets-manager_short}}](/docs/secure-enterprise?topic=secure-enterprise-authorize-project) or a [trusted profile](/docs/secure-enterprise?topic=secure-enterprise-tp-project) to authorize a deployment to your target account.

-    * [Create a {{site.data.keyword.secrets-manager_short}} service instance](/docs/secrets-manager?topic=secrets-manager-create-instance&interface=ui) in your {{site.data.keyword.cloud_notm}} account.
-To create a secret, you must have the Writer role or higher on the {{site.data.keyword.secrets-manager_short}} service.
-After you create your secret instance, make sure that you select **Other secret type** to add an arbitrary secret.
-For information about creating an arbitrary secret, see [Creating arbitrary secrets in the UI](/docs/secrets-manager?topic=secrets-manager-arbitrary-secrets&interface=ui).
-Your arbitrary secret must contain the API key.
-The API key must be created in the target account that you want to deploy to.
-For more information, go to [Using an API key with Secrets Manager to authorize a project to deploy an architecture](/docs/secure-enterprise?topic=secure-enterprise-authorize-project).
+    Deploying a proof of concept for testing purposes?
+You can create an API key later on, as you edit a configuration in your project.
+Doing so authorizes the project to deploy to the currently selected account.

-    * Create a trusted profile in the account that you want to deploy to.
-The trusted profile needs the ability to create a service ID, create and delete API keys for the service ID, and deploy the architecture.
-For more information, go to [Using trusted profiles to authorize a project to deploy an architecture](/docs/secure-enterprise?topic=secure-enterprise-tp-project).
+    {: tip}

 ## Create a project
 {: #project-create}